-CATCH operates a rapid re-housing program that serves families with children.
+CATCH operates a rapid re-housing (RRH) program that serves families with children.
 CATCH also serves as the coordinated entry access point for Our Path Home, offers rapid exit housing services and housing navigation, and manages Our Path Home's street outreach team.
+CATCH's RRH will accept referrals for families with children who need permanent supportive housing (PSH) and then transition them to a PSH program if they are not stable enough to graduate from CATCH's RRH program.